 The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has had an impact on the structure and amount of charitable donations.
+That impact lingers on and is being discovered by more people even as they prepare their taxes for 2023.
+Congress is always trying to make changes in the law, and has made some changes, but some of the major impacts remain.

 A brief explanation of the tax laws and how these changes affect most Americans is in order.